 Among the students in the Gaston College 2018 graduating class is David J. Girsch, a veteran who has fought battles both in combat and in his personal life.
 Girsch was a dual major and will earn an Associate of Applied Science and Associate in General Education degrees.

 A native of New York State, Girsch dropped out of high school in 1987 when he was three-quarters of the way through his senior year.
 A few factors went into that decision.
 Since childhood, he had dealt with dyslexia and problems with multi-part mathematical computations, and the special accommodations that were to be provided to assist him with those issues never materialized.
-In fact, he was never identified officially as a learning disabled student and he grew frustrated at not getting the extra help he needed.
-Compounding those circumstances, his family fell upon financial hardship and Girsch opted to leave high school and get a job to help support them.
+He was never identified officially as a learning disabled student, and he grew frustrated at not getting the extra help he needed.
+Compounding those circumstances, his family fell upon financial hardship, and Girsch opted to leave high school and get a job to help support them.

 Girsch enrolled in Gaston College in 2015, after his stint with the N.C.
 Air National Guard ended.
 Since that time he has worked diligently at his studies and has succeeded despite his learning difficulties.
 He also tutors other students in the Gaston College Learning Center, helping them with World History I, Microbiology, and Biology 111 and 112.
 “I got involved with tutoring to help others who may be in peril of falling through the cracks like I did all those years ago,” he said.
 “My struggles with dyslexia give me a unique insight into how to help people who need it.
 I am so proud of each and every one of my students, especially when they tell me they passed with flying colors the course we were working on.”